windowmeadow/whos-my-candidate/README.md

 - The backend currently returns the raw JSON from the Google Civic API.
 If you want a smaller payload or specific fields, I can filter the response server-side.
 - Consider adding caching or rate-limiting to avoid hitting API quotas for repeated lookups.

-If you'd like, I can add a short `backend/README.md` or update the top-level README with deployment instructions, or implement UI improvements to render representatives in a friendly format.